alospeaks/cisco-dc-automation/LabGuide/section-4-9-jenkins.md

 ### Exercise-5
 #### Creating a job
+Jenkins Job Builder takes simple descriptions of Jenkins jobs in YAML or JSON format and uses them to configure Jenkins.
+You can keep your job descriptions in human readable text format in a version control system to make changes and auditing easier

 1. Click on "Create new Job"

  	![jenkins](/images/jenkins-jobs-1.png)
 3. Name the job `deploy-prod`
 4. use `free style project`

+Freestyle project: This provides the ability to create a completely custom job that can behave in any way we choose.

 	![jenkins](/images/jenkins-jobs-2.png)